nerdyEther/react_native_app/README.md

 5. Update API URL

--Find your  IP address
+Find your  IP address
--Update the API_URL in src/api.js with your IP address
+Update the API_URL in src/api.js with your IP address

 ```
 const API_URL = 'http://YOUR_IP_ADDRESS:3000/api';